web-platform-tests/rfcs/rfcs/feature-set-metadata-file-to-web-platform-tests.md

 ## Step 2.
 Create a script to generate a manifest

-A command will be created in the `tools/manifest` folder to generate the FEATURE_SET_MANIFEST.json file.
+A command will be created in the `tools/manifest` folder to generate the WEB_FEATURE_MANIFEST.json file.
 While it is in that folder, its logic will be independent of the existing manifest logic.
 (As discussed in the August 01, 2023 Monthly WPT [Meeting](https://github.com/web-platform-tests/wpt-notes/blob/master/minutes/2023-08-01.md#rfc-157---add-feature-meta-tag-to-web-platform-tests-meta-data), it should not use the same logic.)
 The only thing it will it do is generate data in the same structure.

-By using the same format, wpt.fyi can use it to allow filtering by feature set.
+By using the same format, wpt.fyi can use it to allow filtering by web feature.

 The rules of the generation are described in the file schema above by the directory level `apply_mode` flag and the per file `override_mode`.